-About today’s guest writer: W. Jason Miller is associate professor of English at North Carolina State University.
+About today’s guest writer: W. Jason Miller is professor of English at North Carolina State University.
 He is the author of Langston Hughes and American Lynching Culture, a book that investigates the nearly three dozen poems written by Hughes on the subject of lynching to explore its varying effects on survivors, victims, and accomplices.
-His newest book, Origins of the Dream: Hughes’s Poetry and King’s Rhetoric, is the first book to connect the work of Langston Hughes and Martin Luther King Jr. and will be published next month by the University Press of Florida.
-Get a sneak preview of the book in today’s author guest post as W. Jason Miller explains how Langston Hughes’ poem “Dream Deferred”—along with the play that draws from it, A Raisin in the Sun—inspired Martin Luther King, Jr. to start speaking about dreams.
+His newest book, Origins of the Dream: Hughes’s Poetry and King’s Rhetoric, is the first book to connect the work of Langston Hughes and Martin Luther King, Jr. In today’s author guest post, W. Jason Miller explains how Langston Hughes’ poem “Dream Deferred”—along with the play that draws from it, A Raisin in the Sun—inspired Martin Luther King, Jr. to start speaking about dreams.

 “What I have now found and documented is that Hughes’s poetry hovers behind Martin Luther King’s sermons like watermarks on bonded paper.”